-Since the GDST ATB is one employer, certain checks do not need to be repeated if an employee transfers from one GDST academy to another (this is not the case however between a GDST academy and a GDST fee paying school, or between an academy and Trust Office).
-If a transfer takes place the employment file of the member of staff should be sent securely to the academy, including all evidence of pre-employment checks.
-Dates on the SCR can also be transferred, but a note should be added to explain those dates which will therefore appear out of line with the start date of the new post.
+Since the GDST is one employer, certain checks do not need to be repeated if an employee transfers from one Trust school to another, or between a school and Trust Office as long as there is no break in service.
+This includes self employed individuals who are engaged by the GDST on the behalf of the school.
+However it does not apply to the Academies as the GDST Academy Trust is a separate employer.
+If a transfer takes place the employment file of the member of staff should be sent securely to the new school or Trust Office, including all evidence of pre-employment checks.
+Dates on the school's SCR can also be transferred to the new school, but a note should be added to explain those dates which will therefore appear out of line with the start date at the new school.

 Additional checks (e.g. prohibition from management, childcare disqualification) may of course be needed if the member of staff is moving to a new post requiring employment checks which were not relevant to their previous position.
 As part of the internal appointment process, schools should review the required checks to see what needs to be done.
-This might be particularly applicable for staff taking on greater responsibilities.
+This might be particularly applicable for staff taking on greater responsibilities or for Trust Office staff transferring to a school.

-Checks that may be transferred: DBS (including barred list check) Prohibition from teaching Prohibition from management Right to work in the UK Qualifications Previous employment history Checks that should be redone: Identity References
+Checks that may be transferred Checks that should be redone

+DBS (including barred list check) 34 Identity

+Prohibition from teaching References

+Prohibition from management

+Right to work in the UK

+Qualifications

+Previous employment history

+Medical declaration/form 35

+Childcare disqualification